jAKP/example-notification/README.md

 I have implemented both of these in different applications wherein an application for maintaining static data and have used Hibernate ORM, the database table has a Version (Integer/Timestamp) column.
 A single record or a group update is done based on the last updated old value of version field and implemented with a good exceptional handling (message on screen) for user experience.

+ > Using REST

+System components remain properly decoupled by creating an API Discovery is far easier in REST (using tools like swagger can expose to world)